Shedding light on microtubule-based cargo transport in vitro and in vivo

-The PhD project is likely to focus on one of the following questions: (1) how are dynein and kinesin motors linked to specific cargoes within cells and how is this process regulated; (2) how do multiple motor complexes co-operate on a single cargo; (3) how are specific mRNAs sorted to different locations within neurons and how does this influence the function of the nervous system?
-The precise project will be decided together with the successful applicant based on their conceptual interests and the methods they wish to learn.
+The PhD project is likely to focus on one of the following questions: (1) how are dynein and kinesin motors linked to specific cargoes and how is this process regulated in the cell; (2) how do multiple motor complexes co-operate on a single cargo; (3) how are large RNP granules, containing multiple mRNA molecules, assembled and how are they trafficked in the cytoplasm?
+The precise project will be decided together with the successful applicant based on their interests.

 Please see our website for further information.

 McClintock M.A., Dix C.I., Johnson C.M., McLaughlin S.H., Maizels R.J., Hoang H.T. and Bullock S.L.
 (2018)

 RNA-directed activation of cytoplasmic dynein-1 in reconstituted transport RNPs.

 A cAMP/PKA/kinesin-1 axis promotes the axonal transport of mitochondria in aging Drosophilaneurons.

 Baumbach J., Murthy A., McClintock M.A., Dix, C.I., Zalyte R., Hoang H.T., Bullock S.L.
 (2017)